TMD20/PT-Muxer/README.md

 ### 5. Track Details

-Some Details about Each Track
+This section holds some Details about Each Track
-Including Language.

-Each track has a hashed key.
+Track has a hashed key.
 The hash is made using the source information and track title, and just in case the track index.
 It should be unique to each track and will stay the same

-If you use the same source again.
-Inside each track key you'll see some more data, that I will explain below.
+Changing some values will have "no effect" as the final mkv produced in --remux mode will stay the same reguardless of what you set that key to.
+These values are marked below

+Other values will effect the final mkv, and those are marked as well.
 #### Keys
-* langcode: used by mkvmerge to set track language
+* langcode: used by mkvmerge to set track language.
+This is used to set the track language in --remux mode
-* lang: Translation of langcode to the actual language
+* lang: Translation of langcode to the actual language.
+This is for convience, and has no effect on --remux mode
-* site_title: used to set title for mediainfo, set to None for no title
+* site_title: used to set title for mediainfo, set to None for no title.
+This will effect --remux mode
-* bdinfo_title: just the title from bdinfo
+* bdinfo_title: just the title from bdinfo, changing this value has no effect
 * index: the track number.
 Video is usually 1.
-Next audio tracks, lastly subs
+Next audio tracks, lastly subs.
+Changing this value has no effect
-* eac30: just some info about the file extract by eacto
+* eac30: just some info about the file extract by eacto.
+Changing this value has no effect
-* file: location of the file on the system
+* file: location of the file on the system.
+Should only be changed if you move the output.json to a neww folder
 * compat: Used for embedded tracks i.e dolby digital inside true hd These are extracted automatically.
+Changing this value has no effect
-* parent: what track a embedded track was extracted from
+* parent: what track a embedded track was extracted from. changing this value has no effect
-* child: embedded track if present
+* child: embedded track if present. changing this value has no effect
 * machine_parse: if using ocr or voice rec.
 The gathered values will be here.
 See machine_parse or demux sections for more details
-* length: will display how long, how many subs a track has
+* length: will display how long, how many subs a track has.
+Changing this value has no effect
-* default: whether to set the default flag in mkv
+* default: whether to set the default flag in mkv.
 * forced: whether to set the forced flag.
 Also can be set by changing the site_title to including "forced"
-* sourceDir: The original location of the bdmv used to extract track
+* sourceDir: The original location of the bdmv used to extract track, This should not be changed as it is used during the --remux process
-* sourceKey: the key of the source in the json that the track is tied to
+* sourceKey: the key of the source in the json that the track is tied to, This should not be changed as it is used during the --remux process
-* type: whether this is a audio, video, sub track
+* type: whether this is a audio, video, sub track.
+This value should not be changed as it is used during the --remux process

 # Commands: